stana/django-akuna-components/README.md

     register_component(customer_create_factory, is_a='CreateFactory', name='myapp.customer')

-Could fall back to standard generic django Create CBV processing to create content objects other than 'myapp.customer' type.
-Or could create a generic factory to catch other content types.
+Could fall back to standard django generic CBV CreateView processing to create content objects other than 'myapp.customer' type.
+Or could create a generic factory component to catch other content types:

     def generic_create_factory(request, content_type, **form_cleaned_data):
         # something like -